 Having won two General Education Board Fellowships during his graduate school tenure, Davis also began his career as a teacher and coach while at Cornell.
 In 1933, he began working at Tennessee A&I as an agricultural teacher and football coach.
-While his stint as the college's football coach lasted just three Davis had been teaching vears, agriculture for a decade when William Jasper Hale, Tennessee A&I's first president, announced his retirement.
-Despite his limited formal education, Hale had assumed the headship of the Agricultural then-fledgling Industrial State Normal School for Negroes in 1912 and over the next thirtytwo years transformed the school into an accredited four-year teachers' college.
+While his stint as the college's football coach lasted just three years, Davis had been teaching agriculture for a decade when William Jasper Hale, Tennessee A&I's first president, announced his retirement.
+Despite his limited formal education, Hale had assumed the headship of the then-fledgling Agricultural and Industrial State Normal School for Negroes in 1912 and over the next thirty-two years transformed the school into an accredited fouryear teachers' college.